-Overtime work shall require supervisory approval.
-Compensatory time off shall accrue at the rate of one and one-half (1-1/2) hours for each overtime hour worked up to a maximum of ninetysixty (960) hours, payable as one-hundred twentyninety (12090) hours of compensatory time.
+a.
+The overtime rate of pay shall be one and one-half (1-1/2) times the hourly rate of pay (including longevity pay) for each employee covered by the this section of the policy.
+Compensatory time off shall accrue at the rate of one and one-half (1-1/2) hours for each overtime hour worked up to a maximum of eightysixty (680) hours, payable as one-hundred twentyninety (12090) hours of compensatory time.
 Employees who have accrued one-hundred twentyninety (12090) hours of compensatory time may earn additional compensatory time during the payroll year when their accrual is reduced below one-hundred twentyninety (12090) hours.
 Such accrued compensatory leave time shall be taken at a mutually agreeable time.
-On the last pay period of the payroll year, all compensatory leave accrued during that payroll year which was not taken as compensatory leave shall be paid out in cash, except that at the employee's discretion, employees may carryover up to one-hundred twentyninety (12090) hours (ninetysixty (960) hours payable as one-hundred twentyninety (12090) hours.)
+On the last pay period of the payroll year, all compensatory leave accrued during that payroll year which was not taken as compensatory leave shall be paid out in cash, except that at the employee's discretion, employees may carryover up to one-hundred twentyninety (12090) hours.)